RobertsLab/sams-notebook/_posts/2023/2023-04-28-Containers---Apptainer-Explorations.md

 ### Build `bedtools` container

-For a basic example, we'll create an image based on base image above which installs an additional piece of software: [`bedtools`](https://bedtools.readthedocs.io/).
+For a basic example, we'll create a new image, based on the base image above, which installs an additional piece of software: [`bedtools`](https://bedtools.readthedocs.io/).
 Here're the contents of the [`bedtools-2.31.0.def`](https://github.com/RobertsLab/code/blob/master/apptainer_definition_files/bedtools-2.31.1.def) (GitHub):

 ```